vscode-org-mode/vscode-org-mode/README.md

 The original Org mode was written for Emacs by Carsten Dominik, with the help and support of [an impressive list of geniuses](http://orgmode.org/org.html#History-and-Acknowledgments).
 Our work is inspired by though not associated with their original masterpiece.

+Our unicorn icon is based on an image by [M. Turan Ercan](https://thenounproject.com/mte/) for [the Noun Project](https://thenounproject.com/).
+We're grateful to them for making the image available under the Creative Commons license.

 ## License

 This work is available under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Features